 The aircraft dynamic models are presented as MATLAB functions that are called by the program FLIGHT.
 FLIGHT illustrates the essential features of flight analysis and simulation using a modular framework.
+The second version of the program, FLIGHTver2.m, provides the option of computing rotation matrices using either Euler angles (the original approach) or quaternions.
 Aircraft characteristics are described in the AeroModel function.
+Any aircraft other than the examples given here can be simulated by a user-defined AeroModel function.

 FLIGHT is a tutorial program, heavily commented to make interpretation easy.
 It provides a full six-degree-of-freedom simulation of an aircraft, as well as trimming calculations and the generation of a linearized model at any flight condition chosen by the user.
 Changes to aircraft control histories, initial conditions, flag settings, and other program control actions are made by changing the numbers contained in the code; there is no separate user interface.
 The code has been designed for simplicity and clarity not for speed of execution, leaving a challenge to the reader to find ways to make the program run faster.
 Numerous additions could be made to the code, including implementation of feedback control logic, simulation of random turbulence or microburst wind shear, and interfaces for real-time execution.
 No explicit or implicit warranties are made regarding the accuracy or correctness of the computer code.